Chicago and West Michigan Railway

+The Little Traverse History Museum, housed in the former Chicago and West Michigan Railroad depot (also the Chesapeake and Ohio Railway Station), Petoskey, Michigan, USA.

 The Chicago and West Michigan Railway (C&WM) is a defunct railroad which operated in the state of Michigan between 1881 and 1899.
 It was one of the three companies which merged to become the Pere Marquette Railway.

 The C&WM was formed on October 1, 1881, through the consolidation of the Chicago and West Michigan Railroad, the Grand Rapids, Newaygo and Lake Shore Railroad, the Grand Haven Railroad and the Indiana and Michigan Railroad.

 Network

 At its creation in 1881, the C&WM controlled the following lines, comprising 353.6 mi: